-The unifying that ha presented in this examination of rural sanctuary complexes in Metapont thus far ha been their proximity to water and outlying settlements.
-Since the majority of the population lived between the Bradano and Basento rivers, the the extraurban territory was great.
-Despite the fact that the relationship with the indigenous population was, the need to demonstrate sovereignty was important not just for the inhabitants, but also for of Metapont.
+The unifying features that have presented themselves in this examination of rural sanctuary complexes in Metaponto thus far have been their proximity to water and to outlying settlements.
+Since the majority of the population lived between the Bradano and Basento rivers, the need to stamp the authority of the city on the extraurban territory was great.
+Despite the fact that the Metapontines’ relationship with the indigenous population was productive, the need to demonstrate sovereignty was important not just for the inhabitants, but also for those living outside of the borders of Metaponto, as it reminded them of who owned that territory.

-Another that the settlers paid great attention to during territorial planning the various populations.
-Material evidence gained through the discovery several deposits outside of the city walls provides regarding the relationship chora and asty of Metapont.
-Similar to what is found in both Etruria and mainland Greece, votive deposits are commonly discovered within the vicinity of a plot of sacred ground and often the presence of a sanctuary if no other evidence remains. he presence of cache of objects suggests a physical connection between the people living within the city to those in inhabiting the , due to its location in the ‘suburban’ area of the chora.
-The deposit contains a plethora of imported Corinthian, Ionian and Attic material and an abundance of votive female terracottas, many of which show stylistic similarities to figurines found at the sanctuary at both San Biagio and Pizzica.
-In addition, the pit also contained a series of relief plaques, decorated with female figures accompanied by children, which relate to examples found in other areas around Metapont and Tarentum. that the site was home to the chthonic divinities, Demeter and Kore, due to the location outside of the city walls, which is also a common practice on the mainland.
-Demeter also has strong associations with agricultural production, which would correspond .
-Adamesteanu contends that the site was devoted to Artemis, he agrees with Lo Porto that the area was abandoned by the cult in the 5th century BCE for a new intramural location, a ‘new Mystery cult, which had already taken shape in Tarentum and Metapont.
-The movement of the cult within the city not only suggest the presence of religious influences in the colony, but also supports the theory that Demeter became an urban goddess as an attempt to strengthen the bond between urban and rural cults, a matter of particular importance to Metapont in attempt to reinforce .
+Another question that the settlers paid great attention to during territorial planning was how to unify the various populations across the region.
+Material evidence gained through the discovery of several deposits outside of the city walls provides information regarding the relationship between the chora and asty of Metaponto.
+Similarly to what is found in both Etruria and mainland Greece, votive deposits are commonly discovered within the vicinity of a plot of sacred ground and often indicate the presence of a sanctuary if no other evidence remains.
+The presence of such a cache of objects suggests a physical connection between the people living within the city to those in inhabiting the nonurban regions, due to its location in the ‘suburban’ area of the chora, lying between the intramural and extramural territory.
+These deposits contains a plethora of imported Corinthian, Ionian and Attic material and an abundance of votive female terracottas, many of which show stylistic similarities to figurines found at the sanctuary at both San Biagio and Pizzica.
+In addition, the pit also contained a series of relief plaques, decorated with female figures accompanied by children, which relate to examples found in other areas around Metaponto and Tarentum.
+Lo Porto argues that the site was home to the chthonic divinities, Demeter and Kore, due to the location outside of the city walls, which is also a common practice on the mainland.
+Demeter also has strong associations with agricultural production, which would correspond to Metaponto well, as it contributed to their economic prosperity.
+Adamesteanu contends that the site was devoted to Artemis, but he agrees with Lo Porto that the area was abandoned by the cult in the 5th century BCE for a new intramural location, as a ‘new Mystery cult’ moved into the area, which had already taken shape in Tarentum and other areas of Metaponto.
+The movement of the cult within the city not only suggests the presence of outside religious influences in the colony, but also supports the theory that Demeter became an urban goddess as an attempt to strengthen the bond between urban and rural cults, a matter of particular importance to Metaponto in an attempt to reinforce control of its territory.

-When it comes to understanding the deliberate and intense sanctuary construction during the development of Metapont, Ingrid Edlund sums it up very well,
+When it comes to understanding the deliberate and intense sanctuary construction during the development of Metaponto, Ingrid Edlund sums it up very well,

 “The needs of the city were taken care of by the urban temples and the divinities worshipped there.
 As for the extra-urban sanctuaries, the temple of Hera is tied most directly to the city as a ‘frontier’ sanctuary.
-That Metapont did not seem to need an equivalent monumental temoke at the Basento or Cavone rivers is best explained by the fact that Tarentum to the east formed the most direct threat to the safety of the colony.”
+That Metaponto did not seem to need an equivalent monumental temoke at the Basento or Cavone rivers is best explained by the fact that Tarentum to the east formed the most direct threat to the safety of the colony.”